kovidgoyal/calibre/manual/server.rst

     calibre-server --url-prefix /calibre --port 8080

 The key parameter here is ``--url-prefix /calibre``.
-This causes the Content server to serve all URLs prefixed by calibre.
+This causes the Content server to serve all URLs prefixed by ``/calibre``.
 To see this in action, visit ``http://localhost:8080/calibre`` in your browser.
-You should see the normal Content server website, but now it will run under /calibre.
+You should see the normal Content server website, but now it will run under ``/calibre``.

 With nginx, the required configuration is::